Philippine Airlines parent posts record loss, readies restructuring plan

-MANILA, June 17 (Reuters) - The parent company of Philippine Airlines' (PHL.UL) booked a record 73 billion pesos ($1.51 billion) loss in 2020, up seven fold from a year earlier, after the COVID-19 pandemic lashed the global aviation sector.
+MANILA (Reuters) - The parent company of Philippine Airlines’ booked a record 73 billion pesos ($1.51 billion) loss in 2020, up seven fold from a year earlier, after the COVID-19 pandemic lashed the global aviation sector.

 Several other Southeast Asian airlines have already agreed restructuring plans or have sought approval for capital infusions and court-assisted debt relief.